Economy of Italy: Secondary

 The automotive industry in Italy is a significant part of the manufacturing sector, with over 144,000 firms and almost 485,000 employed people in 2015, and a contribution of 8.5% to Italian GDP.
 Italy's automotive industry is best known for its automobile designs and small city cars, sports and supercars.
 Italy is one of the significant automobile producers both in Europe and around the world.
 Today the Italian automotive industry is almost totally dominated by Fiat Group (now included in Stellantis corporation).
 As well as its own, predominantly mass market model range, Stellantis owns the mainstream Fiat brand, the upmarket Alfa Romeo and Lancia brands, and the exotic Maserati brand.
 Luxury cars such as Ferrari, Lamborghini, Maserati and Ducati motorcycles are also made in the Northeast region of Emilia-Romagna.
 Italian cars have won the annual European Car of the Year award several times (with Fiat winning more than any other manufacturer), and have also been awarded the World Car of the Year award.

+According to ISTAT, the industrial production index, perhaps with some leading sectors, recorded 32 out of 36 months of decline from 2022 to May 2025, losing 2% in 2023 and 4% in 2024 (to which 0.4% is added from 2025 to February 2026).
+From 2008 to 2023, more than 3,000 Italian companies – of which more than 1,000 since 2021 and a further 429 in 2024 – sold their ownership to foreign investors for a value of more than 200 billion euros.
+Between December 2011 and December 2024, the stock of bank loans to Italian private companies fell by 31% (from 929 to 641 billion euros), while in France it grew by 70% (from 880 to 1,491 billion) and in Germany by 53% (from 910 to 1,391 billion).